Coach Galen Brantley on the AFC Advantage

 2x Small School State Finalists

-COACH DAVIS, West Anchorage Eagles: AFC XXVII
+COACH DAVIS, West Anchorage Eagles: AFC XXVIII

 “AFC is a fundamental part of the West Anchorage High offseason.
 The game of football is physically demanding.
 It takes hours, weeks, and months to prep for.
 AFC gives our student-athletes an opportunity to prepare for the challenging season in a safe and controlled football environment.
 The involvement of myriad college coaches from around the nation make this the premier way for student athletes to be recruited from our state.
 The team bonding that occurs prepares our team to have a successful season.